chilammps/Ovito/README.txt

  - Introduced viewport overlays, which allow to include the coordinate system tripod and a color legend in the rendered image.
  - The OpenGL renderer now supports semi-transparent particles and surfaces.
+ - Properties of the particle under the mouse cursor are displayed in the status bar.
  - The 'Freeze Selection' modifier has been superseded by the more general 'Freeze Property' modifier.

 Release 2.4.0 (16-Sep-14):